microsoft/nn-Meter/docs/builder/detect_fusion_rules.md

 Refer to [basic test cases](#basic-test-cases) for more details of supporting ops.
 To apply existing ops, users could directly declare the op name and ops connection in `'BASIC_TESTCASES'` from `<workspace-path>/configs/ruletest_config.yaml` to generate their own test cases.

-If users want to add new operators into basic test cases, here is several steps to prepare and register new operators:
+If users want to add new operators into basic test cases, here are several steps to prepare and register new operators:

 ### Step 1: Prepare the Customized Operator Class